Easy Ensemble: Simple Deep Ensemble Learning for Sensor-Based Human Activity Recognition: Experiments

 \subsection{Experimental settings}

-We performed experiments to evaluate the effectiveness of our proposed method --EE-- using public benchmark datasets for sensor-based HAR.
+We performed experiments to evaluate the effectiveness of our method --EE-- using public benchmark datasets for sensor-based HAR.
 Although we performed experiments under various conditions, we adopt the experimental settings we describe in this section as the default unless otherwise stated.

 The dataset is HASC\cite{Kawaguchi2011}, which comprises accelerometer data labeled with six basic activities (stop, walk, jog, skip, go upstairs, and go downstairs).
 We extracted data with a sampling frequency of 100 Hz from BasicActivity from 2011 to 2013 in HASC.
 As preprocessing, we removed the data two seconds before and after each measurement file and extracted 256 sample windows with stride = 256 using the sliding-window method.
-From the preprocessed data, 10 randomly selected subjects were classified as a training dataset ($D_{train}$), and another 50 subjects were classified as a testing dataset ($D_{test}$).
+From the preprocessed data, 10 and 50 randomly selected subjects were classified as a training dataset ($D_{train}$) and testing dataset ($D_{test}$), respectively.

 To validate the impact of ensemble learning, the encoder is modeled as a shallow VGG with eight layers.
 The encoder outputs a feature vector $\bm{z}$ using GAP and predicts activity labels using one fully-connected layer.
 Layer normalization was used as the normalization method.
 This model is denoted as BL and is ensembled with $N=4$ according to Fig. \ref{fig:models} (b)--(d) for comparison.
-Notably, for ME, $\{\lambda_i = \frac{1}{N} | i=1,2,.... .N \}$.
+In this study, for ME, $\{\lambda_i = \frac{1}{N} | i=1,2,.... .N \}$, which is the same as multiplying $\frac{1}{N}$ to $\bm{z}$ in EE.
+EE and ME can adopt more sophisticated strategies as an aggregation algorithm, such as soft combiners \cite{ACETO2018131} and group wagging \cite{chen2020group}.
+Since EE and ME are equivalent, adapting such strategy can improve the generalization performance also of EE.
+These strategies can be implemented in EE by multiplying $\bm{\lambda}$ vector of length equal to the number of channels in $\bm{z}$ rather than multiplying $\frac{1}{N}$ to $\bm{z}$.

 For all models, the optimization method was Adam with 1e-3 of a learning rate, and 500 epochs were trained with a batch size of 1,000.
 Rotation, which randomly applies channel shuffling and positive/negative inversion, was adopted for data augmentation because IoT devices are sometimes equipped with random orientations.
 The evaluation index was accuracy, and the results of multiple trials with different random seed numbers were discussed without changing the subjects in each dataset.
+All experiments were implemented using python 3.7 and pytorch 1.7 in a cuda environment on computers equipped with NVIDIA GPUs.